Restricted volumes and divisorial Zariski decompositions: Restricted volumes and Zariski decompositions

-\begin{rem} In general $P$ is an $\RR$-divisor.
-Then $\V{W} (P)$ is defined by the limit of the restricted volumes of $\QQ$-divisors which converges to $P$ in N\'eron-Severi group.
-By the continuity of restricted volumes (\cite[Theorem 5.2]{ELMNP}), $\V{W} (P)$ does not depend on the choice of $\QQ$-divisors which converges to $P$. \end{rem}
+\begin{rem} In general, $P$ is an $\RR$-divisor.
+Then $\V{W} (P)$ can be defined by the limit of the restricted volumes of $\QQ$-divisors which converge to $P$ in the N\'eron-Severi space.
+Thanks to the continuity of the restricted volume (see \cite[Theorem 5.2]{ELMNP09}), $\V{W} (P)$ does not depend on the choice of $\QQ$-divisors which converge to $P$. \end{rem}